saadoundhirat/data-structures-and-algorithms/python/code_challenges/linked-list/README.md

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
--TDD => BigO(1) Spsce and BigO(n) Time  for all the k-th , I Have choise this approch becase we cam make our test then start making the code functions also allows us to take advantage of single responspilty approch so we can test our functions.
+-TDD => BigO(1) Spsce and BigO(n) Time  for all the k-th , I Have choice this approch because we cam make our test then start making the code functions also allows us to take advantage of single responsibility approch so we can test our functions.

 ## Solution
 <!-- Show how to run your code, and examples of it in action -->